 Something we get asked about a lot is copyright.
-As creators, we want to make sure our work is protected from intellectual property theft, and ensure that we control the publication, distribution and adaptation of what we’ve created.
-The problem is that copyright can be confusing and there are a lot of misconceptions about it.
-Hopefully, I can help clear some things up and give you some resources for more information on copyright if you’re interested in that sort of thing.
+As creators, we want to make sure we protect our work from intellectual property theft.
+And ensure that we control the publication, distribution and adaptation of what we’ve created.
+The problem is that copyright can confuse and there are a lot of misconceptions about it.
+Hopefully, I can help clear some things up and give you some resources for more information on copyright.

-Please note that this information is focused on copyright in the United States.
+Please note that we focus this information on copyright in the United States.
 For more information on International copyrights, please check out the links at the bottom of the post.

 What is Copyright?

-To begin with, I’m going to get the easy stuff out of the way.
-With a quick Google search, you can find the basics of what copyright is as well as in-depth discussion and even some analysis.
-As such, I am going to keep this as simple as possible.
+To begin with, I will get the easy stuff out of the way.
+With a quick Google search, you can find the basics of what copyright is and in-depth discussion.
+As such, I will keep this as simple as possible.
 Copyright protects the rights of creators of literary, dramatic, musical, and artistic works.
-Specifically, it gives the owner of the copyright the exclusive right to, and to authorize others the right to, reproduce, distribute, perform, or display the work.
+Specifically, it gives the owner of the copyright the exclusive right to, and to allow others the right to, reproduce, distribute, perform, or display the work.
 It is illegal for anyone to violate any of the rights provided by the law to copyright holders.